The Bankrate promise

 - Manage student loan repayment plans.

-- Enter personal information: Start by heading to the Federal Student Aid website.
-You will need to provide your Social Security number, email address, phone number, full name, date of birth and mailing address.
+- Enter personal information: Visit the Federal Student Aid website where you will provide your Social Security number, email address, phone number, full name, date of birth and mailing address.

 - Create a unique username and password: Your password should be between eight and 30 characters long.
 It must have at least one uppercase letter, one lowercase letter and one number.
 Special characters are not required but can be used.